 - Remove from heat and store refrigerated for up to 4 weeks.

-Rob-e Anar Variations
+Rob-e Anar Notes and Variations

 - Pomegranate Syrup: Boil to reduce the liquid’s volume to 4 cups instead of 2 cups.
 Perfect to mix with seltzer or mineral water to make a refreshing beverage.